EvermeshSolutions/putsreq/README.md

 The rationale for creating the external volume is https://stackoverflow.com/questions/53870416/data-does-not-persist-to-host-volume-with-docker-compose-yml-for-mongodb.
 Otherwise, data stored in MongoDB might get lost as already observed by @ddavtian within #51.

-#### Ready-made Docker image on Docker Hub
-Additionally, the Docker image on https://hub.docker.com/r/daqzilla/putsreq has been amended using the patch [putsreq-production.patch.txt](https://github.com/phstc/putsreq/files/4554757/putsreq-production.patch.txt).

-While we recognize it is not the most performant way to compile and serve assets like that on a production instance (precompiling and serving them from a webserver in a static manner should be preferred), it perfectly fits our bill.

 #### Reverse-proxy configuration for Nginx
 Last but not least, this Nginx snippet has been used for configuring a HTTP reverse proxy to the PutsReq instance:
 ```